FACT: one in two girls and one in three boys falls victim to unwanted sexual advances before the age of 18.

-Walking from Toronto to Ottawa will bring a very bright spotlight on the horrors of child sexual abuse.
-Eight million Canadians have suffered from shame and pain of child sexual abuse long enough.
+In 2019, our team will walk in our home city of Calgary on Sunday, July 28th (due to previously scheduled events in our City), to bring a very bright spotlight on the horrors of childhood rape.
+Eight million Canadians have suffered from shame and pain of childhood sexual trauma long enough.

 We encourage you to join your own community walk, or if you live along the route that we are walking, meet us during the walk to cheer us on.
-We invite you to join us on Parliament steps on May 23rd, and if you’re unable to come to Ottawa please click here to find out how you can organize a Victor Walk in your area, and be a part of one of the greatest teams ever assembled to make a difference on behalf of childhood sexual abuse.
-If you live along the route between Toronto and Ottawa we hope to see you out there, lining the streets and making noise.
-Raising awareness won’t be possible without your support.
+Please click here to find out how you can organize a Victor Walk in your area, and be a part of one of the greatest teams ever assembled to make a difference on behalf of childhood trauma.

 Cities, where Sister Walks are being organized for Saturday, July 27th, will also be added here, as we secure Sister Walk Coordinators.